 This version of stir-fried rice cakes dates back to the Joseon Dynasty (1392-1910).
 As the name suggests, it was part of the royal cuisine and regarded as a high class dish – an interesting contrast to the modern spicy version which is pretty much street food.

 One story behind the origin of this royal dish is that it was inspired by japchae (stir-fried starch noodles with vegetables) and created to help regain the King’s appetite.
-In fact, gungjung tteokbokki is also known as tteokjapchae (떡잡채) perhaps because it is made in a similar fashion to japchae.
+In fact, gungjung tteokbokki is also known as tteokjapchae (떡잡채) perhaps because it is made similarly to japchae.

 The rice cake